google/go-dap/cmd/gentypes/README.md

 The schema for DAP messages is defined in JSON at https://github.com/microsoft/vscode-debugadapter-node/blob/master/debugProtocol.json

-The auto-generated TypeScript code is at https://github.com/microsoft/vscode-debugadapter-node/blob/master/protocol/src/debugProtocol.ts
+The auto-generated TypeScript representation of the schema is at https://github.com/microsoft/vscode-debugadapter-node/blob/master/protocol/src/debugProtocol.ts

 ----